-To verify that SERSCIS-Ont really is applicable to the management of service performance and dependability, the project is conducting two types of experiments.
-Testbeds are being developed comprising SERSCIS dependability management tools along with emulated application services based on air-side operations at Vienna Airport.
-This will be a discrete event simulation in which realistic applicationlevel requests and responses are produced, and the full (not emulated) management tools will be tested using SERSCIS- Ont metrics in service level agreements and monitoring and management policies.
+To verify that SERSCIS-Ont really is applicable to the management of service performance and dependability, the project is conducting two types of experiments: the first involving stochastic process simulation and the second extends to discrete event simulation.
+In the latter case, a testbed has been developed which comprises SERSCIS dependability management tools along with emulated application services based on air-side operations at Vienna Airport.
+This is a discrete event simulation in which realistic application-level requests and responses are produced, and the full (not emulated) management tools are tested using SERSCIS-Ont metrics in service level agreements and monitoring and management policies.